 The map above shows examples of how different satellites cover different areas.
-The combined AfriStar satellite footprints on this map cover all of Africa.
-A person in Africa can use this satellite to communicate with anyone else in Africa.
-In combination with the regional beams from the Ameristar and AsiaStar satellites, communication can be established between many areas simultaneously.
+The combined Intelsat satellite footprints on this map cover the whole Earth.
+A person in Australia can use this satellite to communicate with anyone in Alaska.
+In combination with the regional beams from these satellites, communication can be established between many areas simultaneously.

 Regional or zone coverage is the result of a partial illumination of the global coverage area.
-The area may have a simple shape such as a circle or ellipse or it may be irregularly shaped (contoured) to cover certain areas most effectively, for example the shape of a continent or subcontinent.
+The area may have a simple shape such as a circle or ellipse or may be irregularly shaped (contoured) to cover certain areas most effectively, for example the shape of a continent or sub-continent.
 Typical regional beams measure around 5 degrees in width.